explosion/spacy-course/chapters/en/slides/chapter4_03_training-best-practices.md

 If you're updating an existing model with new data, especially new labels, it can overfit and adjust _too much_ to the new examples.

-For instance, if you're only updating it with examples of "website", it may "forget" other labels it previously predicted correctly – like "person".
+For instance, if you're only updating it with examples of `"WEBSITE"`, it may "forget" other labels it previously predicted correctly – like `"PERSON"`.

 This is also known as the catastrophic forgetting problem.